 Jesuits are widely known for their colleges, universities and high schools, but Jesuits also minister in retreat houses, parishes, hospitals and refugee camps.
 They are also doctors, lawyers and scientists, among many other roles in Church and society.

 Jesuits draw on the rich tradition of Ignatian spirituality and reflection.
 Jesuits aim to be “contemplatives in action,” basing their work in the world on their spirituality and relationship with God.

 In our varied ministries, we care for the whole person: body, mind, and soul.
-And especially in our education ministries, we seek to nurture "men and women for others."
+We seek to nurture "men and women for others."

-As members of a religious order, Jesuits take three vows—of poverty, chastity, and obedience—and a fourth vow of obedience specifically to the Pope.
-The latter oath is reflective of our broader dedication to the universal Church, and to the greater good of all people from all faiths and cultures.
+As members of a religious order, Jesuits take three vows—of poverty, chastity and obedience—and a fourth vow of obedience specifically to the Pope.
+The fourth vow reflects our dedication to the universal Church, and to the greater good of all people from all faiths and cultures.

 In the vision of our founder, St. Ignatius, we seek to "find God in all things."
 We dedicate ourselves to the “greater glory of God" and the good of all humanity.